How to Migrate WordPress Staging Site to Live Site

 WP Staging Pro allows you to copy all media, theme and plugin files and all database data from a WordPress staging website created with WP Staging back to a production live site by using the Push Changes button from WP Staging > Sites

-Insights: To get a fundamental technical understanding how WP Staging moves your Staging Site to Production site and to learn the differences between files and database data read the articles below:
+Insights: To get a fundamental technical understanding of how WP Staging moves your Staging Site to Production site and to learn the differences between files and database data read the articles below:

 If you want to get the data from the staging site to the production site you have two options:

 You can either repeat the operation you did on the staging site manually on the live site or just use WP Staging Pro’s database migration feature which is included behind the Push Changes feature.

 How to Move Over Complete Staging Site to Production